Thoughts I’ve had while considering, purchasing, and getting insurance in Malaysia.

 - Process of elimination: START.
 My requirements: must be Takaful, must be well-known company, must have dedicated phone line for inquiries and claims.

 - Ok, that was fairly easy.
 Not many insurance providers in Malaysia offer Takaful products, so I guess I’ll have to pick between a handful of options.
 Time to find insurance agents and find suitable insurance products.

 - *All of them got back to me damn fast* This is a very competitive industry it seems.

 - What I wrote: “Hi!
 I’m looking for insurance products focusing on hospitalisation and PA.
-Can you provide me a quote?
+Can you provide me with a quote?
 I would like non-investment linked Takaful products, please.”

-- What I received as replies: “Why you want non-investment linked when you can get money back with investment-linked product at the end of your term.
+- What I received as replies: “Why you want non-investment linked when you can get money back with an investment-linked product at the end of your term.
 Here are some investment-linked products suitable for you.”

 - What I wrote back: “I prefer separating my insurance and my investments.
 Can you give a quote and coverage for non-investment linked insurance products, please?”

 - In the end I went with the agent who was the least pushy about this issue.

 - Difference between investment-linked and non-investment linked (as far as I know).
 Investment-linked products cost more.
 If I pick this one, I contribute a few hundred ringgits a month to an investment, usually long-term unit trust investment.
 The investment may or may not give me a decent profit rate, but usually they assure to give back at least the money deposited by the end of the term.
 During the whole time, they give insurance coverage.

 - On the other hand, non-investment linked gives me coverage for lesser monthly cost, but I won’t get the money back at all.
 Insurance agents like to say “so the money burn la”.